12 Creative Mothers Day Ideas: For Moms and Those That Celebrate Them!

-If you’re NOT going to see you mom on mothers day, here are some ideas that you can implement from afar.
+If you’re NOT going to see your mom on Mother's Day, here are some ideas that you can implement from afar.

 A hand written letter or a homemade card.
 Tell mom how you feel and use some old fashioned snail mail to get her the message.
 Icing on the proverbial cake is if you have the time to craft a card yourself, or even just take a little extra time telling mom why she is important and loved.

 Have some favorite foods delivered.
 Maybe mom’s favorite restaurant is still open for delivery, or you can get delivered some of her favorite treats!
 Either way, delivering something delicious will be a hit!